paulnegz/sorts-py/README.md

 ### 1. Quick Sort

-Quick sort is based on the divide and conquer algorithm.
+[Quick Sort](https://github.com/paulnegz/sorts-py/blob/main/sort.py#10) is based on the divide and conquer algorithm.
 Pick an element as a pivot and partition the array around the selected pivot.
 Two partitions are made by placing array elements in the correct position relative to the pivot.
 The pivot is in-place and then partitions have to be sorted recusively

 ![alt text](https://github.com/paulnegz/sorts-py/blob/main/img/quick_sort.gif)
 https://github.com/paulnegz/sorts-py/blob/main/sort.py#L10